 Amsterdam Data Collective (ADC) continues to expand its end-to-end data science capabilities in Financial Services.
-Detmer Koekoek recently joined ADC as an advisor to the Financial Services management team.
-Let’s meet him and discuss the key themes in financial services the coming years.
+Detmer Koekoek recently joined ADC as an adviser to the Financial Services management team.
+Let’s meet him and discuss the key themes in financial services in the coming years.

 First, can you tell a little about yourself?

 “I believe data and digital innovation are key to solving many of the major challenges we face today, and tomorrow.
 Climate change may be one of the most difficult challenges ever.
 Since 2020 I have been working with Royal Haskoning DHV to provide digital and physical climate solutions for the financial industry.
 At ADC, climate is also a key focus area, we help companies with data-driven end-to-end ESG (Environmental, Social and Governance) solutions.
 Both roles are very complementary, which helps me to be more impactful for clients and the climate.